anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Amazone S3.md

 - Allows people to store object (files) in buckets (directory).
 - Buckets must have a globally unique name (across all regions all accounts) and are defined at the region level.
 - Objects (files) have a key, which is the full path of the objects.
 Because there is no concept of directories in S3, the key will trick you to think like it.
-- Max object size is 5TB, and if more than 5GB user must use **multi-part upload**.
+- Max object size is 5TB, and if more than 5GB, user must use **multipart upload**.
 ## Security
 - User based: use with IAM policies.
 - Resource based: